 NO UPDATE TO THE PERFORMANCE MEASURES.

-PERFORMING ARTS CENTER---During the second quarter of 2009, LMDC continued working with the City and the project team, which included Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
-Faithful + Gould has continued subgrade work and cost estimating for &ldquoPhase II&rdquo of the subrecipient agreement and included coordination with Port Authority programming.
-Gehry Partners and Joyce Theater have not been authorized for Phase II work, whose scope has yet to be defined.
+During the fourth quarter of 2009, LMDC continued working with the City and the project team, which included Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
 LMDC continues to work with all parties involved to further PAC planning on the WTC site.
+The Subrecipient Agreement between LMDC and the City of New York Department of Small Business Services was amended to increase the amount of the Agreement to \$3,368,172 for the continued subgrade work, cost estimating, and coordination with Port Authority programming.
+We have specifically been working on the costing for the foundations for the PAC at site 1B and the creation of a shared below grade number that is equitable to both the Port Authority and the PAC team.

+LMDC continues to work with their consultants on the feasibility study to identify and analyze issues and costs associated with moving the Performing Arts Center to the Tower 5 site.
+LMDC is consulting with the City and other stakeholders to address any questions they may have and to keep them informed of the continuing work.

-A subrecipient agreement between LMDC and the Port Authority of New York and New Jersey for final foundation design services related to the WTC PAC is being drafted and is expected to be executed in the 3rd quarter 2009.
+A Subrecipient Agreement between LMDC and the Port Authority of New York and New Jersey for final foundation design services related to the WTC PAC at Site 1B was executed in December 2009.

-This Report Period Cumulative A pected

-Low Mod Total Low Mod Total

-of Properties 0 0 0 0/0 0/0 0/1

-of buildings (non-residential) 0 0 0 0/0 0/0 0/1

-of Public Facilities 0 0 0 0/0 0/0 0/1

-of Non-business Organizations 0 0 0 0/0 0/0 0/2

-of Persons benefitting 0 0 0 0/7323 0/12798 0/204618
+This Report Period Cumulative A ctual Total / Exp pected Low Mod Total Low Mod Total of Properties 0 0 0 0/0 0/0 0/1 of buildings (non-residential) 0 0 0 0/0 0/0 0/1 of Public Facilities 0 0 0 0/0 0/0 0/1 of Non-business Organizations 0 0 0 0/0 0/0 0/2 of Persons benefitting 0 0 0 0/7323 0/12798 0/204618